reqT/reqT/README.md

 How to compile reqT
 -------------------
-To compile reqT you need first to install scala:
+To compile reqT you need to have Scala installed:
 * http://www.scala-lang.org/downloads

 Then compile reqT with: